yampelo/beagle/README.md

 #### Inspecting Nodes and Edges

-Nodes in the graph display the first 15 characters of their a specific field.
+Nodes in the graph display the first 15 characters of a specific field.
 For example, for a process node, this will be the process name.

 Edges simply show the edge type.